crqcastro/PulseMkt/README.md

 # PulseMkt
-example of webservice rest that implements a shopping cart
+Example of webservice rest that implements a shopping cart